Regularized integrals and manifolds with log corners: Periods of logarithmic varieties

-in the category of weak morphisms of varieties with log corners over $\CC$.
-By the discussion above, the Betti and de Rham cohomology of log schemes extends immediately to such objects by totalizing the relevant symmetric coaugmented cosimplicial complexes as in \autoref{sec:relative-de-Rham}, and the comparison isomorphism gives a canonical pairing
+in the category of virtual morphisms of varieties with log corners over $\CC$.
+By the discussion above, the Betti and de Rham cohomology of log schemes extend immediately to such objects by totalizing the relevant symmetric coaugmented cosimplicial complexes as in \autoref{sec:relative-de-Rham}, and the comparison isomorphism gives a canonical pairing

 which becomes nondegenerate after tensoring with $\CC$.

 Note that this construction includes the absolute cohomology $\coH{X}$ as the special case $Y_j = \varnothing$ for all $j > 0$, and the relative cohomology $\coH{X,Y}$ of a morphism $Y\to X$ as the special case $Y_1=Y$ and $Y_j = \varnothing$ for $j > 1$.